mtsanovv/ShootThis-Backend/README.md

 A 2D HTML5 shooter, using the [Phaser 3](https://github.com/photonstorm/phaser/) engine.

 This is the backend server, written in Node.js.
-The database used in the creation process is MariaDB, a fork of MySQL.
+The database engine used in the creation process is MariaDB.
 The storage engine used is InnoDB.

 **Please note that this is the backend version, the backbone of [ShootThis-Web](https://github.com/mtsanovv/ShootThis-Web).**

 **The external tools besides the image, code and audio editing software used in the creation process are located in [ShootThis-Tools](https://github.com/mtsanovv/ShootThis-Tools).**

+## Demos

+- Trailer: TBA
+- Gameplay: TBA

 ## Instructions